pytorch/executorch/examples/models/llama/README.md

 - Lower bit quantization
 ## Models
 - Enabling more generative AI models and architectures.
-- Enable support for mult-modal models like LlaVa.
 ## Performance
 - Performance improvement via techniques such as speculative decoding
 - Enabling LLama and other architectures via Vulkan
 - Enabling performant execution of widely used quantization schemes.

 # Notes
 This example tries to reuse the Python code, with minimal modifications to make it compatible with current ExecuTorch: